GideonRubin/RoboticsResearch/README.md

 Code is available in NaoWebcam.py in the Getting Started folder.
 1. Install open-cv (because the sdk is for python 2.7 32-bit, I used ``pip2 install opencv-python==4.2.0.32``).
 2. This should install numpy, if not, install as well.
-3. Run the python file and verify that the data is being seen in the webcam view in Choregraphe.
+3. Run the python file and verify that the data is being seen in the video monitor view in Choregraphe.